samanthatuhseng/ccel/README.md

 ## Change Log

+### 2.0.2
+Hotfix: Add icons back to the archive template and fixed the styling.

 ### 2.0.1
 Hotfix: restrict the icons to the custom post types title to single post template only.